oumajgad/BlackICE/DaveStuff/luabinaries/bice/BiceLib/README.md

 * modify/expand existing game mechanics
 * apply other miscellaneous patches

-These features are activated and configured via LUA.
+LUA functions are provided to activate and configure the module.
+They are grouped the following way:

-## Informational functions
+## BiceLib.GameInfo
 * **getFlags(string countryTag)**:
     * Get a list of all current countryflags
     * **Params**: